KiranSuresh612/F.I.R.E.SAT-CubeSat-Project/README.md

 ### Building a 3U CubeSat to combat the spread of wildfires.

 ## TL;DR
 F.I.R.E.SAT (Fire Intervention Rescue Expedition Satellite) is a student-led CubeSat concept designed to monitor and detect wildfires from low Earth orbit.
 This project adds detailed CAD Modelling in Autodesk Inventor with intense FEA Testing in Ansys to create a flight-ready satellite chassis.
 Additionally, a CNN was retrained in MATLAB to detect fires from an augmented dataset of terrestrial fires and achieved ~94% accuracy, which was then implemented into a pipeline created in Simulink to simulate downlinking logic from orbit.
-More details on F.I.R.E.SAT can be found below or in the various branches of this repo.
+More details on F.I.R.E.SAT can be found below or in the various folders of this repo.
 Thank you for visiting!

 ## Table of Contents
 - [Introduction](#Introduction)